henry-AY/monoGPT/README.md

 #### 2/21/25

 To normalize the training loss and validation loss, we averaged the values [(trainloss + valloss) / 2] to get a loss graph, which follows a typical and expected loss curve.
 There is a rapid drop, which is expected because the model is learning the basic patterns in the data.
 At t = ~1000, we see a noticeable increase in the flattening of the curve (especially compared to t = ~500).
 This could mean that the model is beginning to converge.
 At t = ~1500 to 2800 iterations, the loss stabilizes quite significantly, which possibly indicates diminishing returns of the training, and the model is near convergence.
-To fix this, we plan on training on a new dataset and tweak the hyperparameters.
+To address this, we plan to train on a new dataset and adjust the hyperparameters.

 <p align="center">
   <img src="readme_files/trainloss_valloss_graph.png" width="" height=""/>